 You may find it easier to repair the pan by removing it, then reattaching it once the epoxy cures.
 A small oil pan crack can be a quick fix, but neglecting it can lead to needing a replacement pan or worse — engine damage.

-Check out all the chemical & lubricant products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+Check out all the engine parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on repairing a cracked oil pan, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons.